-- Remove one of the 1/8" BSP plugs from its port in the compressor tank. - Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten. - Apply Teflon paste to the free end of the nipple. - Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and hand tighten it.
+Connection to an ARB Air Compressor Remove one of the 1/8" BSP plugs from its port in the compressor tank.
+Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten. $\square$ Apply Teflon paste to the free end of the nipple.
+Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and hand tighten it.
 The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank.

-The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
 Make sure this orifice cannot be obstructed.

-Apply Teflon paste to the threads of the 5mm push-in fitting and assemble it into the solenoid outlet port (stamped "2") and hand tighten.
+Apply Teflon paste to the threads of the 5mm push-in fitting and assemble it into the solenoid outlet port (stamped "2") and hand